 Is there a concept in your jurisdiction providing for class-action arbitration or group arbitration?
 If so, are there any limitations to the arbitrability of such claims or requirements that must be met before such claims may be arbitrated?

 There are no specific provisions for class-action arbitration or group arbitration in Nigeria.
 However, the Trade Disputes Act (Chapter T8, Laws of the Federation of Nigeria 2004) provides that trade disputes may be referred to the Industrial Arbitration Panel for resolution.
 Trade disputes in Nigeria typically involve large numbers of employees (members of a trade union) within an industry and may be classified as group arbitration.

 Are there any hot topics or trends emerging in arbitration in your jurisdiction?

-Emerging trends Challenges to foreign legal counsels’ ability to appear as counsel in domestic arbitration proceedings on the grounds that this is in breach of local legislation are increasing and are being addressed by the appellate courts.
+Challenges to foreign legal counsels’ ability to appear as counsel in domestic arbitration proceedings on the ground that this is in breach of local legislation are increasing and are being addressed by the appellate courts.

 Whether the rules applicable to lawyers signing court processes and properly identifying themselves as lawyers with the stamp and seal of the bar professional body are applicable in arbitration.